tjheslin1/sunday-arcana-recruitment/doc.md

 The creature gains a level, becoming a sidekick Spellcaster with the _Role_ of Prodigy.
 Any previous features of another type of sidekick are replaced by those gained as a Prodigy.
-Any existing weapon, armour and tool proficiencies remain and the follower retains all gear and equipment.
+Any existing weapon, armour and tool proficiencies remain, with the exception of heavy armour proficiency.
+The follower retains all gear and equipment.

-The Prodigy chooses their spells from the warlock spell list.
+Having taken this pact with the player, the Prodigy chooses their spells from the warlock spell list.

 <div style='margin-top:0px'></div>